stungkit/labelbox/Guide/converters/export_to_coco/README.md

 - In terminal, run `python3 path/export_to_coco.py -api_key "" -project_id "" -save_to ""`

 - The script will save the resulting dataset in the same directory as this .py file with the name `projectID_coco_dataset.json`

-# Usage

-This script was given to CBP as part of our agreement is to deliver the export in their desired format.